dutchconnectomelab/GAMBA-MATLAB/README.md

 ## Installation
 ### Requirements
 Before you start, make sure you have **Matlab** on your machine.
-There is no other requirements, but in our examples we use **FSL - FMRIB Software Library** to perform coregistration.
+There is no other requirement, but in our examples we use **FSL - FMRIB Software Library** to perform coregistration.
 It's not necessary of course, you can choose other equivalent tools for the same purpose, just modify the `example.m` scripts if needed.

 ### Download
 Download the Github repository through the command line